Ahmedsayedom/Simple-E-Commerce/README.md

 - [License](#license)

 ## Introduction
-The E-commerce Website Prototype is a web application designed to showcase the functionality of an online shopping platform.
+The Simple-E-Commerce is a web application designed to showcase the functionality of an online shopping platform.
 This project provides users with an interactive interface to browse and purchase products.
 It is meant to serve as a starting point or prototype for the development of a fully-fledged e-commerce website.

 ## Features
 - **Product Catalog:** Browse and explore a diverse range of products organized into various categories.